shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 **Normalization of feature vector across the faces frames:**

-Every person has variations in the structural positioning, shape and size of the features.
-To determine the expression on face of each individual we should know their neutral expression dimensions, so that we can subtract expressive frame from neutral frame of each person to the direction of driving forces.
+Every person has variations in the structure of face.
+To determine the feature vectors of the face of an individual, we need their neutral expression dimensions, so that we can subtract neutral frame features from apex expression frame featues of that person.

-The neutral frame is generated using Golden Ratio Formula.
+The neutral frame can be generated using Golden Ratio Formula.
 The generation of whole mask for neutral expression is not required.
 We just need inner approximate aspect ratios(angles) of each feature of a face.
 And this can be computed very fast using stable dimensions of face in the frame i.e, distance between an eye center and mid-point of both the eyes, distance between mid-point of eyes and nose center and pose angle.

 Only, the landmarks for eyebrows and lips are plotted using Golden Ratio, that too separately.
 So, there is no constrain of overlapping neutral mask generated with the actual person&#39;s mask.